wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.3.2, *released 06/30/14*

+* Added German Translation (de_DE).
+Thank you to Chris Krzikalla for doing the German translation.
+* Updated the spam filters.

 Version 1.3.1, *released 06/28/14*

 * Removed the three initial machine translations based on feedback.
 If anyone would like to donate their talent and a small amount of time to translating, it would be much appreciated.
 It's not hard - just [contact me](http://www.redsandmarketing.com/plugins/wp-spamshield/support/) and I'll get you set up.
 I'm happy to give credit and a website link to anyone who's willing to help out.